mattcabrera03/Elevator-OS-Scheduler-Project/README.md

 This project implements a scheduler for a simulated Elevator Operating System.
 The simulation environment is provided as a separate process.
 Our program communicates with it through a defined HTTP-based API to continuously retrieve passenger input, make scheduling decisions, and issue elevator assignments in real time.

-The scheduler is written in C/C++ and uses multithreading to coordinate three concurrent responsibilities: input communication, scheduling computation, and output communication.
+The scheduler is written in C++ and uses multithreading to coordinate three concurrent responsibilities: input communication, scheduling computation, and output communication.

 ---